secretstartups/handbook/content/handbook/customer-success/account-team.md

 [Conduct a Day-in-the-Life of a Developer Session](/handbook/customer-success/pre-sales-post-sales-transition/#transition-quick-summary)
 </td>
-<td>Quick discovery to build recommendations for a developer’s workflow</td>
+<td>Quick discovery to build recommendations for a developer's workflow</td>
 <td>I</td>
 <td>